(How) Learning Rates Regulate Catastrophic Overtraining: Low and High Learning Rates Lead to Qualitatively Different Models

 \subsection{Do Lower Learning Rates Forget Less?}

 \myparagraph {Experimental setup.} We follow the setup of \cite{springer2025overtrained} with a few modifications.
 We consider 4 models: OLMo 1 and 2 \citep{groeneveld2024olmo, olmo20242}, Hubble \citep{wei2025hubble}, Gemma 3 \citep{Kamath2025Gemma3T} (each with 1B parameters).
-We finetune each of these models on the Anthropic-HH dataset \citep{bai2022training} with a range of LRs until the model overfits.
+We finetune each of these models with a range of LRs until the model overfits.
+Anthropic-HH \citep{bai2022training} is the dataset we use throughout the paper, we also present the results for Tülu 3 \citep{lambert2025tulu} in the Appendix.
 To eliminate the LR schedule as a confounding factor, we adopt a constant schedule with warmup, motivated by the observation of \cite{pareja2025unveiling} that, for SFT, it achieves performance comparable to the typically used cosine schedule.
 We track two main metrics: \emph{train SFT loss}, measured on the finetuning datasets and showing how well the model fits the SFT dataset, as well as the \emph{OOD score}, measured on 6 tasks evaluating the general capabilities of the model.
 See Appendix \ref{app:exp-details} for experimental details.

+Note that, as in \cite{springer2025overtrained}, we use ``OOD'' to refer to all tasks that are out of distribution \emph{with respect to SFT}, that is, all tasks not directly related to instruction following.
+Thus, the OOD score can be interpreted as a measure of base LLM capabilities.
+This contrasts with some prior work where ``OOD'' refers to tasks or examples that are similar to the training distribution but differ from it in certain properties.

 \myparagraph{Results.} Figure \ref{fig:main-loss-vs-ood} presents the results of the experiment.
 First, SFT always degrades the OOD performance: as expected, finetuning on instruction-following data is unlikely to introduce new fundamental capabilities into the model.